Frequently Asked Questions

 Once I find an article I want to read, how do I find out if Bethany has it?

-- See if the library has access to it through Linker: Search by Journal Title
+- See if the library has access to it: Search by Journal Title

 - Enter the journal title, click Search

 - Results will appear by journal title and databases that contain those articles (holdings)

 - Click on a database that has access within the date range of your article